minad/consult/README.md

 It is recommended to install the following package combination:

+* consult: This package
+* consult-flycheck: Provides the consult-flycheck command.
+* consult-selectrum: Provides integration with Selectrum.
 * selectrum or icomplete-vertical: Vertical completion systems
-* consult: This package
 * marginalia: Annotations for the completion candidates
 * embark: Action commands, which can act on the completion candidates
 * orderless or prescient: Completion style, filters the candidates, Prescient also offers sorting.